 The bylaws established by a homeowners association set forth guidelines for the governing body or the HOA board.
 Typically, the bylaws will state the number of board members, how each board member functions within the association, how often meetings should be held (usually dictated by the size of the association), procedures for annual board elections, and so on.

-While the bylaws sit on the lower end of the hierarchy, they are an essential document within any association and are often referred to.
+While the bylaws sit on the lower end of the hierarchy, they remain an essential document within any association.
+In fact, board members often refer to the bylaws.
 Community members (including board members) can refer to their bylaws for issues pertaining to the association, such as the removal of a board member.

 6. Rules and Regulations